FAIR Fine Art Checklist

 • Can UV glass prevent window-facing fade completely?
 No. UV-filter glazing may reduce some risk, but specialists still want the long-term room placement and directional light history because visible light, earlier framing, and years of exposure can still matter.

 • Can this checklist support an online photography appraisal intake?
 Often yes.
-A packet that combines full views, side-to-side comparison photos, room-placement notes, wall-context evidence, and frame or paperwork documentation usually gives a FAIR specialist enough information to scope the appraisal intelligently.
+A packet with full views, side-to-side comparison photos, room-placement notes, wall-context evidence, and frame or paperwork documentation usually gives FAIR enough information to scope the appraisal intelligently.